 Can I install a free VPN on Edge and still protect my other devices?

 Many paid VPNs offer multi-device plans.
 If you need protection beyond Edge, consider a plan that covers Windows, macOS, iOS, and Android.
-Is mullvad vpn free and how Mullvad’s pricing, refunds, features, privacy promise, and alternatives compare in 2025
+Free vpn add on edge: the complete guide to using free VPN add-ons in Microsoft Edge for privacy, streaming, and security 2026

 Do Edge extensions work across allEdge versions?